134 328 (Aus)

 Our courses lay the groundwork for future careers in health and medicine, medical science, human biology, laboratory-based research, education, and emergency medical services.

 Degree courses also provide a basis for honours and postgraduate studies in a diverse range of research areas, including Alzheimer's disease, Huntington's disease, melanoma, environmental health, evolutionary medicine and healthcare, reproductive biology and assisted reproductive technologies.

 To help you choose a career direction, we've grouped similar fields of work into 12 study areas across ECU – Medical and Paramedical Sciences is one of those study areas.

 Within each study area you can choose a degree, for example a Bachelor of Science (Biomedical Science) or a Bachelor of Science (Paramedical Science).

 Postgraduate degrees are also available through coursework or research.
 For example, you can study our Master of Paramedical Science by Research degree, or complete the Master of Disaster and Emergency Response degree by coursework.

 The School of Medical Sciences, in conjunction with the ECU Health Simulation Centre, has developed simulation-based resources to enhance clinical learning practices for undergraduate Paramedical students.

 As a Paramedical Science student, you’ll hone your skills in an authentic emergency services training environment with access to state-of-the-art equipment, including ambulances based on campus.

 Our science laboratories are equipped to train Biomedical and Medical Science students in many areas, including anatomy, microbiology, genetics, histology, physiology and biochemistry.

 Here you'll have access to microbiology equipment for the isolation and identification of microbiological organisms, and for the extraction, purification and amplification of DNA.

 We also have facilities for fluorescence microscopy and digital imaging, as well as a fully-equipped histology laboratory.

 In the latest Good Universities Guide, our graduates gave ECU a 5-star rating for the quality of our teaching and for the starting salaries they've secured since graduating.

-So when you graduate with a Bachelor of Science degree at ECU, you can expect to be better prepared than most to enter the workforce.
+So when you graduate with a Bachelor of Science degree from ECU, you can expect to be better prepared than most to enter the workforce - and you may be rewarded with a better salary too!

 Paramedical Science student